BLCK-B/BLCK-B.github.io/content/post/spring-auth.md

 ---

-## Session-less context persistence: JWT
+## JWT: session-less context persistence

-Another approach is persisting authentication state in JSON Web Tokens.
+Another approach is persisting the authentication state in JSON Web Tokens.
 A JWT is a cryptographically signed token stored client-side.
 JWTs allow the backend to remain stateless.
-If the JWT is configured to be stored in a cookie with `same-site` attribute and  `httpOnly: true` to set it as inaccessible by code, CSRF becomes redundant.
+If the JWT is configured to be stored in a cookie with **same-site:strict** and  **httpOnly:true** attributes to make it inaccessible by code, CSRF becomes redundant.
 Cookie handling of JWT in Spring requires further setup:

 ```java
 public Mono<String> loginUser(ServerWebExchange exchange, Authentication authentication) {